EmmanuelSonti/github-slideshow/_posts/0000-01-02-EmmanuelSonti.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Emmanuel Slide slide!"
 ---
 This is Emmanuel Sonti Slide

+This is my awsome slide
 Use the left arrow to go back